tomas55/aws-gpu-docker-guide/README.md

 ### Create docker image

-Build a docker image which uses GPU for tensorflow.
+Build a docker image which uses GPU for Tensorflow.
 ```
 FROM tensorflow/tensorflow:1.11.0-gpu-py3